MineRobber9000/kpf/README.md

 ## Reference implementation ##

-Eventually, this repo will be used to host the reference implementation of the KPF format.
+This repo is used to host the reference implementation of the KPF format.

-A proper explanation of the format will exist in KPF.md eventually.
+A proper specification of the file format can be found in [KPF.md](//github.com/MineRobber9000/kpf/blob/master/KPF.md).